 Preparing for 2012 – Book2

 While exploring a list of Twitterverse folk to follow, and promote my book to, I came across a link to this rather incredible page: Book2

 Book2 applications are invited from writers who wish to write their second book/play and who have a contract in place to publish/perform the work.

 Writers can apply for $50,000 for living allowances (including childcare) and/or assistance with travel and research costs associated with the preparation and writing of their nominated project.
 Writers may apply for assistance towards a specific phase of work, such as research or a final draft; or a combination of activities to occur over a period of up to 12 months.

 Applications closed on 17 October.
 I got mine in, of course, for The Road To Hell (for which a publication contract now exists!
 More exciting news.).
 Now the waiting game begins.

 There are two things that will really influence the events of 2012 more than any others.
 Obviously, the first is the (forthcoming) outcome of the Book2 grant application, which could drastically increase the amount of time I have to do my writing in 2012.

 Wait, I think I said that wrong.
 Let me try again.

 After months of trying, and following some devastating news that we might not get pregnant again, and after Katie endured a painful month of hormone therapy, we can finally announce some good news.

-Come June 25th 2012 (or thereabouts), life is going to be even busier!
+Life is going to get even busier!